PostHog/meta/requests-for-comments/2023-10-31-onboarding-emails.md

 This campaign triggers when a user enters the `Subscribers to Session Replays` segment, provided they also have a valid email address.

-1. Wait until `completed_onboarding_emails: true` for user.
-2. Wait 1 day, and until a weekday between 9AM and 12PM in the users' time zone (UTC fallback)
+1. Wait 1 day, and until a weekday between 9AM and 12PM in the users' time zone (UTC fallback)
-3. Send Replay Onboarding email
+2. Send Replay Onboarding email
-4. Add `replay_onboarding_complete: true` to user.
+3. Add `replay_onboarding_complete: true` to user.

 ### Feature flag onboarding flow
 **Campaign in Customer.io:** Feature flag onboarding

 This campaign triggers when a user enters the `Subscribers to Feature Flags` segment, provided they also have a valid email address.

-1. Wait until `completed_onboarding_emails: true` for user.
-2. Wait 1 day, and until a weekday between 12PM and 3PM in the users' time zone (UTC fallback)
+1. Wait 1 day, and until a weekday between 12PM and 3PM in the users' time zone (UTC fallback)
-3. Send Welcome to Flags email
+2. Send Welcome to Flags email
-4. Add `flag_onboarding_complete: true` to user.
+3. Add `flag_onboarding_complete: true` to user.

 ### Survey onboarding flow
 **Campaign in Customer.io:** Surveys onboarding

 This campaign triggers when a user enters the `Subscribers to Surveys` segment, provided they also have a valid email address.

-1. Wait until `completed_onboarding_emails: true` for user.
-2. Wait 1 day, and until a weekday between 3PM and 5PM in the users' time zone (UTC fallback)
+1. Wait 1 day, and until a weekday between 3PM and 5PM in the users' time zone (UTC fallback)
-3. Send Welcome to Surveys email
+2. Send Welcome to Surveys email
-4. Add `surveys_onboarding_complete: true` to user.
+3. Add `surveys_onboarding_complete: true` to user.

 ## G2 Review Request Flow
 **Campaign in Customer.io:** G2 Review Requester